 Despite the challenges of buying car insurance after an interruption in coverage, it’s still wise to research rates.
 Each insurance company assesses risk differently, so even if you have a lapsed policy, you can still find a lower rate by doing a car insurance comparison.
 For instance, some insurers specialize in high-risk driver policies so that you may get a more affordable price from one of those carriers.

-If you are changing your driving situation – you will still be driving frequently but won’t have a car – consider getting a non-owners car insurance policy to avoid a lapse in coverage.
+If you are changing your driving situation – you will still be driving frequently but won’t have a car – consider getting a non-owner car insurance policy to avoid a lapse in coverage.

 Non-owner car insurance is often used by high-risk drivers who must buy a liability policy to keep a driver’s license.
 But it is also used by drivers who don’t own cars and rent frequently or are trying to keep continuous coverage.

 A non-owner policy will generally cost much less than an owner’s policy.
 The average cost of a non-owners policy is $380, according to a 2022 CarInsurance.com data study.
-The low rate is because the insurance company’s risk is lower than for that of a car owner who drives daily.
+The low rate is because the insurance company’s risk is lower than that of a car owner who drives daily.

 The premium amount is, however, dependent upon standard rating factors, such as your driving record and where you live so you could pay much more than that.